Fear and Blessing

 As we start this morning I want you to help me out; I know that you guys are very well read, so I want you to help me with the endings of some pretty famous stories.

 Finally, the story of Jack and The Beanstalk.
-A young boy trades the family cow for some magic beans.
+A young boy from a poor family trades the family cow for some magic beans.
 His mom throws the beans out the window and the next morning there is a giant beanstalk.
 Jack climbs the beanstalk and steals a bag of gold, a hen that lays golden eggs and a harp.
 As he makes his escape down the beanstalk he is chased by the giant.
 When Jack reaches the bottom he chops down the beanstalk and the giant falls to his death.
-Jack and his mother “lived happily ever after.”
+Jack and his mother lived … happily ever after.

-I was told that when Walt Disney used a fairy tail for one of his movies he always changed the ending so that the characters could live happily ever after.
+Most of us only know that Disney versions of these fairy tales.
+It’s interesting that when Walt Disney used a fairy tail for one of his movies he always changed the ending so that the characters could live happily ever after.
 He knew that we all have this longing for our own fairy tale ending.
-We’re not asking for much we just want to be able to live “happily ever after”.
-If Trista and I are watching a movie that doesn’t have a happy ending, she gets mad.
-She wants the fairy tale ending.
-We desire happiness, we long for it, we search for it, we’ve got to have it.
+We’re not asking for much we just want to be able to live happily ever after.

 So if the Psalmist is saying that we can be happy, then I think we may need to take a closer look at what it means to be happy.
 So many folks seem to have a skewed view of what happiness truly is.
 In our culture, most people believe that happiness comes with success, good health, a family life, and money and possessions.
 The problem with the American Dream is that even when it seems to pay off with wealth and success, there is no guarantee that we’ll be happy.